 A home study is a document that verifies that you qualify to adopt a child.
 A home study professional will meet with you in your home to ask you various questions about your background, your values, and the strengths of your marriage (if applicable), your finances, and your reasons for adopting- in addition to other questions.
-The home visit is not a white-glove inspection, but an opportunity to get to know you and to discuss what it would mean to grow your family through adoption.
+The home visit is not a whiteglove inspection, but an opportunity to get to know you and to discuss what it would mean to grow your family through adoption.
 One of the most important aspects of the home study is education and preparation to help families parent their adopted children.

 As part of our overall services, Nightlight conducts home studies for those adopting here in the United States as well as for families interested in international adoption.
 Nightlight also conducts home studies for those seeking to adopt foster children who are legally free for adoption through the social service departments in other states.
-In addition, we complete home studies for families adopting embryos called Snowflakes Family Evaluations.
+In addition, we also have a program called ReNewed Hope, in which children from disrupted/dissolved adoptions are available.